 You can make your ‘follow-up’ email very simple and straight to the point.
 Here’s an example:

 Dear Mr. Kelvin,

-I am very delighted about the interview on 10th March, 2010 for the position of a marketing director.
+I am delighted about the interview on 10th March 2010 for the position of marketing director.

-I will like to know if the company has made a decision as regards my position.
+I will like to know if the company has decided as regards my position.
 I should reiterate that I am very optimistic about this position, especially about working with your world-class team.
 I will be glad to receive a positive response soon.

 Here’s another example:

 I appreciate the opportunity to share my interest in the position of an editor on 6th May 2015.
 I would like to reiterate my eagerness and enthusiasm to be part of your working team.

 Having handled editing for three years as a student and proof-reading plus editing for another two years as a freelance journalist, I believe my skills would be precious in your company.
 Mainly, my consistent devotion to work will help me contribute immensely to your company.